rish987/trackswitch-manuform/README.md

 For some extra assurance that the nuts and screws won't come loose, as a final step I recommend smearing all of them with a good amount of hot glue.
+Finally, install the trackswitch socket that was left dangling earlier.

 Your mounted trackswitch should like this (again, forgive the semi-print-failure I mentioned earlier):
 <!--